kingwinkie/samsung-photo-frame-ctrl/README.md

 =================

-Slightly modified version of [Gekkio/samsung-photo-frame-ctrl](https://github.com/Gekkio/samsung-photo-frame-ctrl) Intended use is to use Raspberry Zero W in combination with Samsung photo frame to show photos downloaded from the internet.
+Slightly modified version of [Gekkio/samsung-photo-frame-ctrl](https://github.com/Gekkio/samsung-photo-frame-ctrl) The intended use is to use Raspberry Pi Zero W in combination with Samsung photo frame to show photos downloaded from the Internet.

 The main differences are:
 * Added support for second version (firmware 10.08) of SPF-107H.